jamulussoftware/jamuluswebsite/wiki/en/Server-Troubleshooting.md

 ### What port numbers can I use?

 You can set your server to listen on a custom port with the `--port` option.
-If you you this, you will need to tell people which port to connect connect on.
-They will need to append the port number the the address of your server in the format `[serverAddress]:[portNumber]`.
+If you do this, you will need to tell people which port to connect on.
+They will need to append the port number to the address of your server in the format `[serverAddress]:[portNumber]`.

 ### Is a private server a direct server without contact to the Jamulus Directory Server?